MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-deploy-mlflow-models.md

 ---
 title: Guidelines for deploying MLflow models
 titleSuffix: Azure Machine Learning
-description: Learn how to deploy your MLflow model to the deployment targets that are supported by Azure Machine Learning.
+description: Learn how to deploy your MLflow model to the deployment targets that Azure Machine Learning supports.
 services: machine-learning
 ms.service: azure-machine-learning
 ms.subservice: mlops